 The interesting thing about this list is that not a single entry is intelligent in any meaningful way.
 Indeed, the author of the Forbes article, R. L. Adams, says of these programs that they are

-In other words, they know or understand squat.
-They are, in fact, eminently Un-intelligent, however well they perform the functions they were designed to handle.
+In other words, they know and understand squat.
+They are, in fact, eminently Un-Intelligent, no matter how well they perform the functions they were designed to handle.

 Whence the hype about the rapidly approaching Singularity of AI?
 I suggest it comes not so much from the Prophets as from the Profits of AI…

 It’s simply good for the wallet ― or research coffers ― to tout the imminent arrival of world-changing artificial intelligence.Am I being overly cynical?
 Take a look at who the leading honchos of AI are and for whom, in the main, they work.